K1DBO/slice-master-6000/README.md

 helpful, when using two skimmers on the same band but with different antennas.
 If, instead, you're passing the spots to an upstream cluster node, you might consider leaving this option disabled.

+N1MM Logger+ usesr can broadcast their multipliers to Slice Master.
+Slice Master's default is to listen on N1MM's default broadcast port 12060.
+You'll just need to enable the broadcasts in the N1MM Logger+ Configurer dialog.

 The Fader section of the settings tab lets you control the visibilty of the master volume control and the headphone volume control.
 Note